RenataAbikeyeva/epp_project/src/documentation/analysis.rst

 .. _analysis:

 ****************************************************************
-Optimization on Benchmark Functions.
-Tests for Algorithms.
+Optimizing Benchmark Functions.
+Tests for Algorithms
 ****************************************************************

 Documentation of the code in *src.analysis*.
 This is the core of the project.